 Beneficial Ownership Transparency

 Every year, over two million corporations, LLCs, and other business entities are formed in the United States—with many states collecting less information from the individuals forming these entities than from people applying for a driver’s license.
 Information about natural persons who directly or indirectly exercise substantial control and persons who receive substantial economic benefits from the company/legal entity is not collected.
 This anonymity facilitates domestic and foreign corruption by allowing individuals to hide their identities and their corruptly obtained assets behind the façade of a U.S. corporation.
-Once a U.S. corporation is formed, it can easily open one or more bank accounts, wire money, buy property like any other company, and engage in activities that launder the tainted funds.
-A 2011 study by the Stolen Asset Recovery Initiative – “The Puppet Masters” – found that in nearly all of the 150 grand corruption cases analyzed, corporate vehicles were misused to conceal the identities of corrupt public officials.
+Once a U.S. corporation is formed, it can easily open one or more bank accounts, wire money, buy property and engage in activities that launder the tainted funds.
+Moreover, anonymous entities can contribute to “Super PACs” (technically independent expenditure-only committees) and 501(c)(4) (tax exempt social welfare) entities without disclosing their beneficial owners.

 The Coalition for Integrity believes it is crucial that we achieve the following goals in the U.S.:

-- Require states to collect information about the beneficial owners of companies.
+- Require states to collect information about the beneficial owners of companies and trusts.

 - Require the real estate industry to carry out adequate background checks to determine where the money used for luxury property comes from and identify the ultimate individual with a beneficial interest in the property.